Preparing for nursing school? Here’s how to study for the nursing admissions entrance examFebruary 5, 2018

 - 3rd Attempt – $25 and one-year waiting period

 Additional resources for nursing entrance exam preparation

 If this nursing entrance exam study guide isn’t enough, there are many more resources to help you prepare for your nursing entrance exam.
 At the end of the day, your success will probably depend on the amount of time you are willing to put in.

 At Dallas Nursing Institute we provide our prospective students with FREE access to PLATO Learning Environment ®.
 This online courseware provides you with a comprehensive overview of everything you can expect to find whether you’re taking the LVN or ADN nursing entrance exam.
 Once you have received credentials and log in to the courseware you will discover the following to help you prepare:

-Kaplan Nursing School Entrance Exam Textbook (7th Edition)
+Kaplan Nursing school Entrance Exam Prep Textbook (8th Edition)